BCAT: A Block Causal Transformer for PDE Foundation Models for Fluid Dynamics: Experiment Details

 \paragraph{UNet \cite{ronneberger2015u}.} We use 8 layers of 3d UNet with GeLU activation and 32 hidden dimensions.
 The 3d UNet model directly maps 10 input steps to 10 output steps (Padding is added to the input to make it a power of 2, which is needed for the shrinkage in dimension).

 \paragraph{ViT \cite{dosovitskiy2020vit}.} For ViT, we use 12 transformer layers similar to the one shown in Figure \ref{fig:layer}.
-The patch size is set to be 8, the hidden dimension for attention is 1024, the hidden dimension for the feedforward network is 4096 with GeLU activation, and the number of heads is 8.
-The ViT model directly maps 10 input steps to 10 output steps.
+The patch size is set to be 16, the hidden dimension for attention is 1024, the hidden dimension for the feedforward network is 4096 with GeLU activation, and the number of heads is 8.
+The ViT model learns a fixed window update rule, directly mapping 10 input steps to 10 output steps.